Skip to main content

 Forgoing extra features like an ice and water dispenser in the refrigerator door lets this fridge shine at its very low price point.
 If you're looking for a solid, basic fridge without the bells and whistles, the Haier HA10TG21SS is one of the best values you can find.

-Read our full review of the Haier HA10TG21SS top-freezer refrigerator
+Read the full Haier HA10TG21SS top-freezer refrigerator review.

 Pros